mazwat/mazwat.github.io/arduino-lm.md

 ## How the Arduino Processes the World

 The Arduino can only process electronic signals.
 This means that stimuli from the physical world needs to be transduced  to electrical signals before they can be processed from within your code.
+Any actuators or sensors need to be plugged into the specific pins on the board so it can function as a controller for your system.

 -   14 **Digital** IO pins (0-14)
 -   6 **Analogue in** pins(0-5)